fermyon/developer/content/cloud/develop.md

 - [Write your code](#write-your-code)
 - [Next steps](#next-steps)

-This article briefly describes how to create a new Spin applicaion.
+This article briefly describes how to create a new Spin application.
 For a more thorough guide to developing Spin applications, take a look [here](/spin/developing).

 ## Prerequisites - Instal the Spin CLI